 The 1.5-litre BlueHDi engine is familiar from models like the Citroen C4 Cactus and is one of the best small diesels on sale.
-We’ve sampled the 99bhp version (which is now the only available diesel) and not only does it accelerate with conviction from low revs, it’s also smooth until much higher in the rev range.
+The single diesel engine produces 109bhp and not only does it accelerate with conviction from low revs, it’s also smooth until much higher in the rev range.
 It’s a shame, then, that the gearbox doesn’t feel more precise and that the chiselled shape of the gearlever itself could be more comfortable to hold.

 Acceleration from 0-62mph takes 10.8 seconds – two tenths faster than the equivalent Renault Captur – and its top speed is 114mph.